US IPOs (Initial Public Offerings)

 ticker_symbolstringThe ticker symbol that will be used once the security begins trading on the secondary market.

-ipo_referencestringThe unique offering identifier used across the IPO Events Stream and /v1/ipos/{offering_reference}.
-Also the path parameter on the get-one endpoint, where it is named offering_reference.
+ipo_referencestringThe unique offering identifier used across the IPO Events Stream and /v1/ipos/{ipo_reference}.
+Also the path parameter on the get-one endpoint.
+Treat as opaque — format varies (e.g. FDXF, 333290518, BBWRLH2QEC); do not parse.

 prospectus_urlstringURL to the prospectus document.
 Mirrors the prospectus_url payload of the corresponding Prospectus event on the IPO Events Stream.